AI-led BPM transformation strategy

 6

-Pilot, learn, then scale
+Pilot, learn, scale — in that order

 The Uncomfortable Truth

 Black Belts are process experts.
 They are not process visionaries.
-There is a difference — and it is not a small one.
+There is a difference, and it is not a small one.

 Experts optimise what is.
 Visionaries ask what should be.
-In an era where AI can automate 60–70% of routine work, where sourcing decisions are back on the table, where process mining reveals hidden bottlenecks in real time and predictive models catch failures before they register — you need visionaries holding the leadership role.
+In an era where AI can automate 60–70% of routine work, where sourcing decisions are back on the table, where process mining reveals hidden bottlenecks in real time and predictive models catch failures before they register — you need visionaries in the leadership role.